MAGNESIUM Overview Information

 - Diseases of heart valves (mitral valve prolapse).
 Taking magnesium seems to reduce symptoms of mitral valve prolapse in people with low magnesium levels in their blood.

-- Preventing stroke.
-There is some evidence that getting more magnesium from the diet might decrease the risk of stroke in men.
-However, there is no proof that taking magnesium supplements has this same effect.
+- Stroke.
+Consuming more magnesium in the diet might decrease the risk of stroke in men.
+There is no proof that taking magnesium supplements has this same effect.

 Possibly Ineffective for: